pachterlab/gget/README.md

 ```python
 gget.search(["gaba", "gamma-aminobutyric"], "homo_sapiens")
 ```
-&rarr; Returns all genes that contain at least one of the searchwords in their name or Ensembl/external reference description, in the data frame format:
+&rarr; Returns all genes that contain at least one of the search words in their name or Ensembl/external reference description:

 | ensembl_id     | gene_name     | ensembl_description     | ext_ref_description        | biotype | url |
 | -------------- |-------------------------| ------------------------| -------------- | ----------|-----|